 Appendix: responses to 3GPP RAN1’s Liaison Statement (R1-1613770)

-There is consensus on Issue 1: “Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others” but resolution is subject to RAN1 completing proposed additional work
+There is consensus on Issue 1: “Radio equipment in unlicensed spectrum should not transmit energy for the primary purpose of blocking access to the channel to others” but resolution is subject use of multiple starting positions

 IEEE 802 suggested in its Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf) that LAA should be modified to avoid sending energy for the primary purpose of blocking access to the channel to others.
-IEEE 802 continued to argue for this important principle in its Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE EC-16-0140-01-00EC).
+IEEE 802 continued to argue for this important principle in its Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC).
 In the same Liaison Statement, IEEE 802 suggested (Response 1.1) a compromise solution whereby the LAA Rel.
 13 specification is modified to include a recommendation that implementations should avoid transmitting any signals in a channel between the time a device obtains access to the channel using LBT Category 4 and the time of the next subframe or partial subframe boundary.
 As an alternative, it suggested (Response 1.2) that 3GPP RAN1 define additional partial sub-frame starting positions in LAA Rel.
 13, so that the need to send reservation signals is minimized.